Freelancers and outsourcing staff represent on average 44% of total labor costs in large companies.

 External staff can take different forms:

 - Consultant: Consultants are strategic external partners who put their skills and knowledge at the service of companies.

 - Temporary worker: In some sectors, the use of temporary workers is the best way to meet a seasonal demand or respond to a temporary increase of activity.

-- Freelance: According to Crème de la Crème, a freelance networking platform, the number of Freelancers in France has grown 110% over the past 10 years, reaching almost one million of freelancers in 2019.
+- Freelance: According to Crème de la Crème, a French freelance networking platform, the number of Freelancers in France has grown 110% over the past 10 years, reaching almost one million of freelancers in 2019.